alkiranet/mcp-alkira/README.md

 [mcp-go](https://github.com/mark3labs/mcp-go).

 > [!CAUTION]
-> NOTE: This project is only for experimental right now and not ready
+> This project is only for experimental right now and not
-> for production use.
+> ready for production use.

 ## BUILD